-If you want to live off-campus, you need to familiarize yourself with the rules.
-Some campuses need you to rent from university-approved apartments, and others might require you to live on campus for some time as a part of their policy.
+If you want to live off-campus, familiarize yourself with the rules.
+Some campuses need you to rent from university-approved apartments, and others require you to live on campus for some time as a part of their policy.

 Making the choice that works for you

-Whether you're staying on or off-campus, you'll still incur expenses from the moment you land in the U.S. Zolve gives you a high-limit U.S. Credit Card (up to $5,000 credit limit) and U.S. Bank Account, which you can apply for from your home country itself.
-What's more, the entire process takes less than 5 minutes, and you can start building your credit score in the U.S. from day one.
+Whether staying on or off-campus, you'll still incur expenses from the moment you land in the US, Zolve gives you a high-limit US Credit Card (up to $5,000 credit limit).
+You can also apply for a Zolve Account in under 5 minutes from India.